FernandoBasso/fernandobasso.github.io/_posts/vim/2017-05-16-editing-code-command-line-align-text-columns.md

 There is more about this *range* of lines thing.
 Take a look at the help sections described below.

-# More help and man pages
+# Help and man pages

 Vim: